The Holderness Family: Personal life

 Kim Dean Holderness was born and raised in Sarasota, Florida, and was a competitive dancer.
 She went to the University of Florida, where she was a member of the Dazzlers dance team that performs at athletic events.
 She graduated in 1998 with a degree in telecommunications.
 She worked as a television reporter in Florida before joining Inside Edition from 2004 to 2008 in New York City.

 Penn Holderness was born and raised in Durham, North Carolina, to a Presbyterian minister and a public school teacher.
 He graduated from Durham's Charles E. Jordan High School, where he played basketball and was a choral music student at the residential Governor's School of North Carolina (East).
 He is on the board of directors of the Governor's School Foundation.
 In 1996 he graduated from the University of Virginia with a degree in philosophy.
 His first on-air journalism job was in Grand Junction, Colorado, followed by five years in Orlando.
 From 2003 to 2005, he hosted three seasons of Designer Finals on HGTV.
 He hosted a college basketball show on CSTV with former University of North Carolina basketball coach Matt Doherty.
 Penn also worked as a video essayist for ABC and ESPN while living in New York before returning to North Carolina, where he anchored the evening news for WNCN-TV.
 He has a brother, Dail.

 Penn and Kim met in Orlando while working in local news and were married in 2005.
 After careers in journalism, they worked for Greenroom Communications, a video production company.
 They are creative consultants at Walk West, a Raleigh-based marketing and advertising firm.
 They formed their own company, Holderness Family Productions, in 2013.
 Kim is the chief executive officer and Penn is the chief creative officer.
 They both appeared in small roles in the 2013 film Iron Man 3, as news reporters.

 Penn and Kim competed on and were the winners of the 33rd season of The Amazing Race.
 During the Race, Penn discussed having ADHD and Kim discussed having anxiety.

 In popular culture

 In December 2014, Saturday Night Live aired a skit spoofing the Holderness Family called “Christmas Sweatpants.”
-Taran Killam, Amy Adams, Kyle Mooney, and Kristen Wiig played the Tenderfield Family, wearing pajamas like those worn by the Holderness Family in their first viral video.
+Taran Killam, Amy Adams, Kyle Mooney, Kenan Thompson, and Kate McKinnon played the Tenderfield Family, wearing pajamas like those worn by the Holderness Family in their first viral video.